 - Yodofu and Yuba – boiled tofu and tofu skin

-- Chazuke – simple Japanese rice dish made by pouring a hot liquid over it
+- Chazuke – Japanese rice dish with hot broth

 - Tsukemono – Japanese pickles

-- Obanzai – traditional Kyoto-style home cooking dishes made with local ingredients
+- Obanzai – small appetizer dishes made with local ingredients

 Kyoto noodle dishes